QIZI94/gdtosignalrs/README.md

 ```

 As long as gdtosignalrs is called each change/save in editor of you choice,
-there should not be situation where renamed signal or func be undetected past build.
+there should not be situation where renamed/removed signal or func would be undetected past build.

 ## Contribution